 You can ask us to re-review an adverse determination if you are not satisfied with or disagree with the adverse determination.
 This is called an appeal.
-You can appeal to us by calling Member Services at the toll-free number on your ID card.
+You can appeal to us by calling Member Services at the toll-free number in the How to contact us for help section.